rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 With the RLS feature in SQL Server 2016, you can provide security for records at the database level without making changes at the application level.
-You can implement RLS by using a predicate function and the new security policy feature alongside your existing code, without needing to change the various Data Manipulation Language (DML) code in your database.
+You can implement RLS by using a predicate function and the new security policy feature alongside your existing code, without needing to change the Data Manipulation Language (DML) code in your database.